|

 contain the event.

-A conventional fume hood is designed with an adjustable sash which can be
+A conventional fume hood is designed with an adjustable sash that can be

 raised and lowered in front of the user's face.
 These traditional